Thomasville Times-Enterprise

 The Thomasville Times-Enterprise is a five-day newspaper published in Thomasville, Georgia.
-It is operated by South Georgia Media Group, a division of Community Newspaper Holdings Inc. CNHI acquired the paper in 2000 from Thomson.
+It is owned by Carpenter Media Group.
+CMG acquired the paper in 2024 from CHNI.

 A popular columnist for the paper was retired Georgia State Representative Theo Titus, who wrote over 1000 columns on nature, and other subjects, over a twenty-year span from 1986 to 2006.
 A book was published from an edited collection of his columns, under the title An Outdoor Heritage-stories from a South Georgia Life.